Case Study 13 min read

 2. API-powered revenue tracking before you add the seventh creator.
 Spreadsheets break at ten.
 Build the pipeline at six when you still have time to do it deliberately.

 3. Per-creator anomaly alerts before you add the twelfth creator.
 Aggregate numbers hide individual problems.
-You need individual visibility before the portfolio gets large enough to mask it.
+You need individual visibility before the portfolio gets large enough to mask it — because once it masks it, you find out the way we did: from a creator who is already 41% down calling you to ask what happened.

 4. Portfolio-wide dashboard before you add the eighteenth creator.
 At fifteen or more, you need a single consistent view that everyone on the team shares.
 Ad hoc reporting from different data sources creates confusion and misalignment.

 We built each of these systems reactively — after we hit the wall, not before.
-Building them proactively would have saved us at minimum three months of operational chaos and one near-departure from a creator who felt she was being under-served.
-The data infrastructure for all of it comes from the same API endpoints.
-The hard part is not the code — it is the discipline to build the system before you feel the pain.
+Building them proactively would have saved at minimum three months of operational chaos and one near-departure from a creator who felt she was being under-served.

 For more on the monitoring components referenced in this post, see creator health scoring, churn prediction from engagement signals, and chatter performance attribution.